guyfleeman/VaSOLSim/readme.md

 ### vss-teacherclient

 This module provides a powerful user interface and statistics suite to educators.
-It allow them to create the exams emulated by the student client, and then retrieve and analyze performance statistics to instantly tailor learning environment.
+It allows them to create the exams emulated by the student client, and then retrieve and analyze performance statistics to instantly tailor the learning environment.

 ### Building